BuildWithMatija

 What I was actually trying to figure out

 I have been evaluating headless commerce options for client projects where Payload CMS handles content and the commerce layer needs to sit cleanly beside it, not dominate it.
+I usually frame this as a content-commerce split: Payload owns structured content and editorial workflows, while the commerce backend owns carts, orders, pricing, inventory, and checkout.
 Most SaaS platforms are too opinionated.
 Most open-source options either feel underpowered or come with licensing decisions that need justifying before the architecture conversation even starts.

 Medusa and Vendure kept coming up as the two serious options worth a close look.
 After going through both in depth — docs, GitHub repos, licensing pages, and community resources — here is what actually separates them.